-There’s a relaxed vibe around Darwin, and being the low season there are great deals on flights, accommodation and tours.
+There’s a relaxed vibe around Darwin, and being tropical summer there are great deals on flights, accommodation and tours.
 There’s plenty to do for families: from water slides to the wave lagoon, cuddling crocs to meeting Top End wildlife.

 Here are my top 10 picks for family fun.

 1. Have a tropical Christmas

 Family Christmases in Darwin are more chilled than the frenzied festivities down south.
 Think chilli mud crab, BBQ barramundi with a side of paw-paw salad, and lazy days lounging poolside while the kids splash about.
 Another sterling option for a quintessentially Darwin Christmas feast is dining out at the renowned pan-Asian Hanuman Restaurant on their moreish menu of Indian and Thai nonya flavours.
 Yum!

 2. Splash, swim and slide around town

 Always a hit with our boys are the awesome waterslides at Leanyer Recreation Park.
 The Wave Lagoon at the Waterfront Precinct is perfect for families with lots of options for a bite to eat, a playground, a lagoon for splashing about and lots of shady grassy areas.
 For thrill-seeking older kids, the Big Buoy Water Park at the Waterfront is a fun and fabulous floating installation (open until the end of February).